 OnlineGDB – C and C++ Compiler and Debugger:

-OnlineGDB enabled keyboard shortcuts, that makes you feel that you are editing, compiling your code just like any local compilers or IDE.
-It has the beautiful interface where you can create/open multiple code files and they will be opened in new tabs.
+OnlineGDB enabled keyboard shortcuts that make you feel editing, compiling your code just like any local compilers or IDE.
+It has a beautiful interface where you can create/open multiple code files, and which will be opened in new tabs.

-The OnlineGDB allows you to upload the local source code files via Upload menu option which were written locally and integrate them into your project file which is created.
-It also allows you to download the source code by using Download menu option.
+The OnlineGDB allows you to upload the local source code files via the Upload menu option, which was written locally, and integrate them into your project file, which is created.
+It also allows you to download the source code by using the Download menu option.

 The OnlineGDB enabled code sharing feature via Share menu option, where you can share your code to your team or any forums like stackoverflow along with your query post.
 This will help you to explain your query better along with your code example which is having issues.

-The OnlineGDB also enabled questionnaire community forums for students and programmers where you can ask questions related to programming and OnlineGDB IDE and receive answers from other members of the community.
+The OnlineGDB also enabled questionnaire community forums for students and programmers to ask questions related to programming and OnlineGDB IDE and receive answers from other community members.
 Here is the quick link for OnlineGDB forum.

 Here is the official link to OnlineGDB